- Interview Prep

 -

-Come prepared with research about the company and your interviewer, and practice the most common interview questions before going in.
+Prepare by researching the company and the interviewer, and practice common interview questions beforehand.

 15 Things to Bring to a Job Interview